LONG RESIDENCE ILR

 It is possible to apply for ILR on the basis of long residence at a Super Priority appointment at the Home Office and receive a decision within 1 working day.

-A long residence application is deemed to be a human rights claim and will trigger a right of appeal if refused.
+A long residence application is deemed to be a human rights claim and will trigger a right of appeal to the First-tier Tribunal if refused.

 Applying for Long Residence ILR?
 How our immigration barristers can help